 What is presenteeism?

-Presenteeism occurs when ongoing physical or mental conditions prevent employees from being fully productive at work.
+Presenteeism occurs when ongoing physical and/or mental health conditions prevent employees from being fully productive at work.
 In short, when employees short up to work and work when sick, it leads to productivity loss.
 Examples of ailments that can affect your people include asthma, arthritis, migraines, allergies, depression, diabetes, and anxiety; the list of culprits is long and varied, which means your team could be more affected than you realize.

 Presenteeism is not a matter of shirking one’s responsibilities or disengagement with work.
 “We’re talking about people hanging in there when they get sick and trying to figure out ways to carry on despite their symptoms,” explains Debra Lerner of Tufts University School of Medicine in a Harvard Business Review article.
 In cases of presenteeism, team members want to give their best efforts but cannot deliver because of health issues or personal problems.
 Pain, whether physical, mental, or emotional, has a great influence, disrupting concentration and increasing fatigue and ultimately resulting in lost productivity.

 It’s costing you